dbarowy/bingerator/README.md

 I'm busy.
 Patches are always welcome, by the way.

-#### Why Don't You Support Google Web Search?
+#### Why Bing?
+Why Not Google Web Search?

 Good question.
 I initially intended to build this tool against Google's Custom Search API.
 However, I eventually opted for Bing for the following reasons:

-1. Google's SDK is very poorly documented.
+1. Google's SDK is poorly documented.
 2. Google Custom Search can search the entire web ([really](https://support.google.com/customsearch/answer/1210656?hl=en)!), but is extremely limited: only 100 queries per day.
 3. Opting to _pay_ to upgrade to Google Site Search, which lifts the number of transactions you can perform, [removes your ability to search the entire web](https://support.google.com/customsearch/answer/72326?hl=en).
 4. The old [Google Web Search API](https://developers.google.com/web-search/), which actually does do what I want, is deprecated.